© 2025 WYSO

 • Local newsrooms and personnel providing information essential to the well-being of local communities

 Some stations, particularly those in rural areas securing a larger percentage of their revenue from the CPB, could even be forced off the air.
-In many rural communities, public media stations are the only local sources of news.
+In many rural communities, particularly in mountainous areas and in many parts of Alaska, public media stations are the only local sources of news.

 Stable funding from the CPB and other sources have made it possible for WYSO to establish a strong system of local news reporting which Miami Valley residents can rely upon over a long period of time.
 It also makes it possible to maintain our radio transmitter to deliver essential services that provide the public with local, national and world news as well as daily weather forecasts, alerts and warnings.